 The first time I saw High Plains Drifter was probably in the late 1970s.
 Clint Eastwood stars in and directs the film.
 Most westerns are either about cattle drives or cowboys and Indians.
 High Plains Drifter is different: this is a God's-Judgment-on-the-wicked western.

-The stranger rides out of the town of Lago past the cemetary.
+The stranger rides out of the town of Lago past the cemetery.
 This little guy named Mordecai is writing something on a grave marker.

 The stranger looks at Mordecai and Mordecai looks up and says, "I'm almost done here."